Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "A fear-oriented man is always calculating, planning, arranging, safeguarding.
-His whole life is lost in this way."
+> "By going within.
+Nowhere you can go is more peaceful - more free of interruptions - than your own soul."
-> — **Osho**
+> — **Marcus Aurelius**

 ---